Article's Content

 The primary goal of your content should be to answer the user’s query.
 As you can imagine, there are several features in the API leaks that seem to track the relevance of a keyword to an article.
 This means you need to understand what your audience is searching for and tailor your content accordingly.

 Use tools like Google’s Keyword Planner to identify popular search terms and questions related to your topic.
+The main place to start is by clicking on “Discover new keywords” and entering the primary keywords you want to focus on, or inputting your website’s URL and letting Google do the heavy lifting.
 Ensure that your content provides clear and direct answers to these queries, addressing the user’s intent.

 Originality